 The Division of MIS, Foregut and Bariatric Surgery at the Department of Surgery within the University of Wisconsin School of Medicine and Public Health offers a one-year Clinical Fellowship in advanced gastrointestinal and minimally invasive surgery.
 This fellowship is fully accredited by the Fellowship Council.

-The division has five full-time faculty members that have extensive clinical and research expertise in gastrointestinal and advanced laparoscopic surgery including minimally invasive techniques to diagnose and treat esophageal and gastric diseases (esophageal and gastric cancer, esophageal achalasia, GERD, Barrett’s Esophagus, hiatal and para-esophageal hernias, gastroparesis, esophageal motility disorders, among others) as well advanced bariatric surgery and extensive exposure to complex abdominal wall hernia surgery.
+The division has seven full-time faculty members that have extensive clinical and research expertise in gastrointestinal and advanced laparoscopic surgery including minimally invasive techniques to diagnose and treat esophageal and gastric diseases (esophageal and gastric cancer, esophageal achalasia, GERD, Barrett’s Esophagus, hiatal and para-esophageal hernias, gastroparesis, esophageal motility disorders, among others) as well advanced bariatric surgery and extensive exposure to complex abdominal wall hernia surgery.

 The fellow will be able to scrub in a large number and a variety of cases including: